An Overview of ChicagoNatureNOW!Chicago Nature Information

 Experience National Park Quality Beauty in Chicago

-There are more than 350 square miles of natural area within about a 65-mile drive of downtown Chicago.
-That’s more natural beauty than twenty-nine national parks, including Arches, Bryce Canyon, Zion, and Acadia.
-And, if you think that’s remarkable, here’s a fact that will blow your mind: Chicagoland is home to 1,867 native plant species.
-That’s far more plant biodiversity than any national park—the closest is Grand Canyon National Park at 1,544.
-This means that, every day from mid-April through mid-September, there’s a national-park quality blooming event happening somewhere in our area!
+There are more than 450 square miles of protected natural area within fifty miles from downtown Chicago.
+That’s bigger than thirty-four of the fifty-nine national parks, including Arches, Bryce Canyon, Zion, Mount Rainier, and Acadia.
+Chicagoland is also home to over 1,700 native plant species.
+That’s far more plant biodiversity than any national park—the closest being Grand Canyon National Park at 1,544.
+With so much biodiversity, every day from mid-April through mid-September, there’s a national-park quality blooming event happening somewhere near home, work, or school!